Abdo-Nabil/Meals-App/README.md

 # Meals app

-## A flutter application that shows different categories of meals.
+## A flutter application that shows different categories of meals in beautiful UI.

 &ensp;